xinxinw1/deps/README.md

 ```
 # This file is a dependency definition
 # See https://github.com/xinxinw1/deps for more details
            master:cmpl-math.js  lib
 tools      master:tools.js      lib
 prec-math  master:prec-math.js  lib
 ```

 The lines starting with `# text text` are comments.
-Each line with two items separated by a space means "in the original repo, copy <first item> to directory <second item>".
+Each line with two items separated by spaces means "in the original repo, copy <first item> to directory <second item>".
 Each line with three items means "in repo <first item>, copy <second item> to directory <third item> in the original repo".

 Now, if you've installed the `deps.bash` script to a directory in your `$PATH`, and run `git config --global alias.deps '!deps.bash'`, you can now run `git deps` and it will automatically copy the files from the correct branches of tools, prec-math, and cmpl-math to the lib folder of cmpl-math.